YuMZyX/the-movie-stead/README.md

 * Access all your reviews in one place and see how your rating compares to majority
 * User management and reviews checking for moderators

-More about user roles here: https://github.com/YuMZyX/the-movie-stead/blob/main/TMS-Roles.md
+More about the user roles: https://github.com/YuMZyX/the-movie-stead/blob/main/TMS-Roles.md

+Intructions on how to use the application: https://github.com/YuMZyX/the-movie-stead/blob/main/Instructions.md

+Working hours schedule (in Finnish only): https://github.com/YuMZyX/the-movie-stead/blob/main/tuntikirjanpito.md

-## Main stack
+## 📚 Main stack
 * Frontend: React JS with Material-UI framework
 * Backend: Node.js with Express
 * Database: PostgreSQL with Sequelize
 * TMDB API for getting movies and stars data

+## 🐛 Found a bug?
+Submit an issue with the bug description and a sway to reproduce the bug.